rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 ## The Carnivore Subreddit

-After my first trip to the store I [posted my first grocery run](https://www.reddit.com/r/carnivore/comments/jhhbvb/just_started_the_diet_today_and_went_to_the/) to the carnivore subreddit.
+On the first day of the diet I [posted my first grocery run](https://www.reddit.com/r/carnivore/comments/jhhbvb/just_started_the_diet_today_and_went_to_the/) to the carnivore subreddit.
 I asked how my grocery haul looked, and if I was on the right track.
 I got a lot of useful responses.
 The biggest consensus though was to drop the chicken breasts.
 They said they lacked fat and weren't very flavorful, and that I should really lean towards more fatty red meat.
 I recall someone on the subreddit comparing eating chicken breast to eating a salad, because it was so empty.

 I hadn't quite fully understood the "point" of the diet.
 I realized that we were replacing sugar with fat, but I didn't realize that protein has little to do with "staying alive" when there isn't fat in the picture.
-This was a good reminder that fat really is king, and eating too lean of meats would lead to [rabbit starvation](https://en.wikipedia.org/wiki/Protein_poisoning).
-Man, I love eating on the edge of death, really gets the adrenaline flowing.
+This was a good reminder that fat really is king.
+Eating too lean of meats would lead to [rabbit starvation](https://en.wikipedia.org/wiki/Protein_poisoning).
+Man, I love eating on the edge of death, it really gets the adrenaline flowing.
 Just as exciting as fasting for days at a time and remembering that if you hadn't been drinking water, you'd be dead.

 The post not only steered me in the right direction, but it also revealed how everyone takes the diet in their own direction.
 Some like chicken breast, while others allow all kinds of seasoning;  some people eat organ meat, and others like milk; some drink egg yolks raw, and some people just eat exclusively steaks or ground beef.
 It was nice to hear advice and a warm welcome from an audience of people engaging in the diet all sorts of ways.

 ## Cooking

 Cooking in this diet couldn't get much easier.
-Raw food goes in a pan, sits for 20 minutes and it's done.
+Raw food goes in a pan, sits for 20 minutes, and it's done.
 Honestly, many of the foods (ground beef, steak, salmon, pork chops, eggs, sausage, bacon) was just a matter waiting, with the occasional flip or scrape.
 When I was eating cheese, I cut up the block into slices ahead of time and served those alongside the meat.

 The only difficult part was working with a lot of leftover grease and fat.
 Everything in the kitchen was always so oily and gross.
-The food often crackled and popped in the pan and spread the grease across the stove-top, counter, the floor, and managed to burn myself a few times too.
+The food often crackled and popped in the pan and spread the grease across the stove-top, counter, and the floor, and I managed to burn myself a few times too.
 It was a constant uphill battle to keep my kitchen clean.
 Considering the amount of fat involved, I typically rested my food on paper towels to get any running grease off the meat.
 That kept my meat savory and not oily or greasy.

 When I finally got rid of dairy over 2 weeks in, I noticed I started "snacking" less and having fewer meals.
 I don't think I really benefited too much from the dairy, although it made certain meals taste better (like when served on ground beef.)
 When I got hungry cheese was my only "just grab something" food.
 I might have snacked less after this, but considering how quickly I could prepare meals, I typically just ate my dinner early instead.